 I think we can most easily relate to the blind man, though, as he is the key character and model for us.
 At some point in our lives we are touched by Jesus, even when we haven't been actively seeking.
 This is perhaps one of the most profound details of this story, and indeed of our stories, that Jesus comes to us first, bringing to us the healing contact of God's love in his Son, opening our eyes and forcing us to see the world around us.
 Just like for the man in the gospel, not all that we see around us in life, in our neighbours, in our families, in our churches is pretty, or comforting, or welcoming, or accepting.
 Much of what we can see with the sight Jesus gives to us is quarreling, disbelief, non-involved neutrality, or condemnation by those who claim to see.
-But much of it is beautiful as well; the splendour of God's creation, sunrises and sunsets, clouds and flowers.
-With God's grace we can see the beauty of God's love at work in others who have been touched, and who live in the light of Christ.
+But much of it is beautiful as well; the splendour of God's grace we can see the beauty of God's love at work in others who have been touched, and who live in the light of Christ.